maxim-saplin/flutter_python_starter/README.md

 ## 3. Dart and Python boilerplate

-Run `zsh build-grpc-bindings.sh --proto service.proto --flutterDir app --pythonDir service` in terminal.
+Run `zsh build-grpc-bindings.sh --proto ./service.proto --flutterDir ./app --pythonDir ./service` in terminal.

 What it does is:
 1. Installs all dependencies: